Lost Stars: Accolades

 "Lost Stars" was nominated for a 2015 Critics Choice Award for Best Original Song, but lost to "Glory" by John Legend and Common from Selma.
 The song was also nominated for Best Original Song at the 2015 Academy Awards, where it also lost to "Glory".
 However, the song did win Best Original Song in a Feature Film at the Hollywood Music in Media Awards.

 Stevie McCrorie version

-In April 2015, Stevie McCrorie, winner of the fourth series of The Voice UK, released a cover version of "Lost Stars" as his winner's single.
+In April 2015, Scottish singer Stevie McCrorie released a cover version of "Lost Stars" as his winner's single following his victory on the fourth series of The Voice UK.
 On 4 April 2015, McCrorie performed the song "Lost Stars" live on The Voice UK grand final, with the single being released the next day as a digital download.
-It reached number 6 on the UK Singles Chart and number 1 in his native Scotland the following week.
+It reached number 6 on the UK Singles Chart and number 1 in his native Scotland the following week, and has since become the most successful winners single from a The Voice UK in the United Kingdom, selling in excess of 62,000 copies.